-Every Windows product has a lifecycle and that lifecycle ends when it's no longer supported.
+Every Windows product has a lifecycle and that lifecycle ends when it no longer receives security updates or fixes, software updates, and/or technical support.
 On Jan.
-14, 2020 Microsoft will discontinue support for its Windows 7 Operating System.
-After this date, if your PC is running Windows 7, it will no longer receive security updates or fixes, software updates, and/or technical support.
-Without security patches, these systems will be easy targets for hackers, malware, and viruses.
+14, 2020 Microsoft will discontinue support for the Windows 7 Operating System.
+Without security, patches these systems will be easy targets for hackers, malware, and viruses.

-Upgrade your machine's operating system:
+1. Upgrade your machine's operating system:

-Purchase a new computer:
+2. Purchase a new computer:

 If you wish to purchase a new university-owned machine, contact IT Client Services.

 If the Windows 7 system cannot be upgraded, you may be eligible for a temporary security exception.
 Visit our Exception Process for Windows 7 End of Life (EOL) page for additional information.

 If you need help or have questions about this process please fill out this form and an IT specialist will contact you.

 Students who need assistance can contact Student Technology Services

 - Nov.
 1, 2019 - Preferred date to submit your security exception request

 - Feb.
 1, 2020 - ISO notifies Windows 7 systems users to disconnect from the campus network